alex-gutev/live_cells/README.md

 * `CellSlider`, `CellSwitchListTile` and `CellCheckboxListTile` are the live cell equivalents, provided by `live_cell_widgets`, of `Slider`, `SwitchListTile` and `CheckboxListTile` which allow their state to be controlled by a `ValueCell`.
-* You don't have to use the widgets provided by `live_cell_widgets` for the state of the cells defined by `RestorableCellWidget.cell` to be restored.
+* You can use any widgets not just those provided by `live_cell_widgets`.
+The state of the cells defined by `RestorableCellWidget.cell` will be restored regardless of the widgets you use.

 In order for cell state restoration to be successful there are some things you need to take into
 account:

 * Only cells implementing the `RestorableCell` interface can have their state restored.
 All cells provided by **Live Cells** implement this interface except:
-  + *Lightweight computed cells*, which do not have a state.
+  + *Lightweight computed cells*, which do not have a state
-  + *DelayCell*
+  + `DelayCell`
 * The values of the cells to be restored must be encodable by `StandardMessageCodec`.
 This means that only cells holding primitive values (`num`, `bool`, `null`, `String`, `List`, `Map`) can have their state saved and restored.
 * To support state restoration of cells holding values not supported by `StandardMessageCodec`, a `CellValueCoder` has to be provided.

-`CellValueCoder` is an interface for encoding, and decoding, a value using a representation which is supported by `StandardMessageCodec`.
+`CellValueCoder` is an interface for encoding, and decoding, a value using a primitive value representation that is supported by `StandardMessageCodec`.
 Two methods have to be implemented:

 * `encode()` which takes a value and encodes it to a primitive value representation
 * `decode()` which decodes a value from its primitive value representation